Archive for the ‘Emotional Support Animal’ Category

 * This is our affiliate disclaimer, in compliance with the Federal Trade Commission’s guide (FTC), and to avoid any misunderstanding to visitors of our website.
 We may earn a commission – at no extra cost to you – if you decide to buy any of the products, software, or services we refer to and promote on our website.
 The opinions expressed are of our own independent reviewers & writing staff, commissioned to provide helpful information & their unbiased opinion.Step 4: Pass a Public Access Test

-In addition to training your dog to perform tasks that assist with your disability, it is important for a service dog to be able to comport itself appropriately in public.
+In addition to training your dog to perform tasks that assist with your disability, it is important for a service dog to be able to comport itself appropriately in public by passing a public access test.
 Various organizations set standards for when a service dog is ready to accompany their handler in public.
 Below is a quick list of a few important criteria for your service dog to pass:No aggressive behavior towards people and other animals.
 Cease sniffing behaviors unless released to do so.
 No solicitations for food or affection while on duty.
 No over-excitement and hyperactivity in public.
 Able to tolerate novel sights and sounds in various public settings.
 No unruly behavior or excessive barking.
 No relieving themselves in public without being given a specific command.

 Once your dog is properly trained, your next step is to decide how you prefer to identify your service dog.Step 5: Service Dog Certification and Registration